+This special case recovers the well-known min-plus convolution defining service curves.
+But, according to \cite{Cruz:1995}, to specify service using service curves, it is necessary that $b=0$.
+So, only in the case that $b=0$ is $\bs\psi^{(\bs{v}, \bs{v})}$ equivalent to the service curve specified by $\bs{v}$.
+For instance, since the definition of single-task services requires that $b=0$, it follows, from Example~\ref{Ex:dvHull}, that the dual-curve hull of a single-task system is equivalent to a system of degenerate service curves.

-In the case that $b=0$, if $\bs{u} = \bs{v}$, $\bs\psi^{(\bs{v}, \bs{v})}$ is equivalent to the service curve specified by $\bs{v}$, because in this case, it is easy to verify that (\ref{E:psiuv}) and (\ref{E:uvComposing}) recover the well-known min-plus convolution rules of service curves, for which a comprehensive survey can be found in \cite{Boudec:2011}.
-Since neither $b=0$ nor $\bs{u} = \bs{v}$ can be preserved by, respectively, (\ref{E:bUpdate}) or (\ref{E:rsUpdate+}), service curves are not update invariant, and thus only by introducing dual-curve services, they are extended to their dynamic closure.
-In light of this, what we have done with dual-curve services is to incorporate the case that $b>0$, but such an extension is essential for state-based scheduling because we cannot update a state to something that has not been defined.
+As the relations $\bs{u} = \bs{v}$ and $b=0$ are not preserved~by, respectively, (\ref{E:rsUpdate+}) and (\ref{E:bUpdate}), service curves are not update invariant.
+Accordingly, by introducing dual-curve services, we are only extending service curves to their dynamic closure, that is, we are only allowing for cases where $\bs{u} \neq \bs{v}$ or $b>0$.
+But this extension is essential to state-based scheduling because we cannot update a state to something yet undefined.